rittyroo/home-assistant/README.md

 # Updates
+- The HISTORY and RECORDER component seem to be hit or miss.
+They are configured but not working properly - I need to figure out why.
 - Upgraded container to 0.94.3
 - Updated repo to include all of my directories and components/custom cards.
 Some things are still a work-in-progress, but everything is now here and updated.
 My previous config (pre major change) is still here but renamed with .old.